jonahmakori/Github-search/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Project screenshot
+This is the landing page of the Website.<br>
  <img src="./src/assets/screenshot.png" width=500px >
- This is the landing page of the Website.

 ## Technologies Used